backstage/backstage/docs/features/kubernetes/authenticationstrategy.md

     return [];
   }

-  public presentAuthMetadata(_authMetadata: AuthMetadata): AuthMetadata {
+  presentAuthMetadata: (authMetadata: AuthMetadata): AuthMetadata => {
-    return {};
+    return {
+      audience: authMetadata['kubernetes.io/x-pinniped-audience'],
+    };
+  },
 }
-}
 ```

 The `PinnipedStrategy` implements the `AuthenticationStrategy` interface, it uses the PinnipedHelper class to exchange the clusterIdToken ( created by a custom Pinniped client-side `KubernetesAuthProvider` ) for a x509 certificate, certificate that will allow us to consume the kubernetes cluster.
+It also returns the audience value to the front-end through `presentAuthMetadata`.

 > Notice that the PinnipedHelper class will help you only to exchange the token, It doesn't introduce a cache layer, something that your strategy could introduce.